• City News

 Mayor Leonard C. Desiderio

-Each of the resolutions on the December 10 Consent Agenda was approved, including…
+During City Council’s September 9 meeting, each of the resolutions on the Consent Agenda was approved, including…

-The next City Council meeting will take place at 10:00 AM on Christmas Eve, Tuesday, December 24 on the third floor of City Hall – and we hope to see you there!
+The next regular City Council meeting will take place on Tuesday, September 23, at 10:00 AM on the third floor of City Hall – and we hope to see you there!

 Best regards from the members of City Council,